MyaMjechal/nlp-a3-machine-translation-language/README.md

 **Web App Interface:**
 ![MTT_1](images/mtt_1.png)

-_Figure 1: Initial page of English to Burmese Translator website_
+_Figure 7: Initial page of English to Burmese Translator website_

 **Translation Example:**
 ![MTT_2](images/mtt_2.png)

-_Figure 2: Result of Machine Translation to Burmese with English text ''_
+_Figure 8: Result of Machine Translation to Burmese with English sentence 'If everything is possible and nothing is truly impossible, then every idea must have a reason to exist otherwise, why would we even consider them?'_

 ## References